-Our charter requires that single-family loans with LTV ratios above 80% at the time of purchase be covered by mortgage insurance or other credit enhancements.
+Our Charter requires that single-family loans with LTV ratios above 80% at the time of purchase be covered by mortgage insurance or other credit enhancements.
 If the availability of mortgage insurance for loans with LTV ratios above 80% is reduced, we may be restricted in our ability to purchase or securitize such loans.
 This could reduce our overall volume of new business.

-Competition from banking and non-banking institutions (including Fannie Mae, Ginnie Mae, and FHA/VA) may harm our business.
+Competition from banking and non-banking institutions (including Fannie Mae and FHA/VA with Ginnie Mae securitization) may harm our business.
 FHFA's actions as Conservator of both companies could affect competition between us and Fannie Mae.

 Competition in the secondary mortgage market may make it more difficult for us to purchase mortgage loans.
 Furthermore, competitive pricing pressures may make our products less attractive in the market and negatively affect our financial results.
-Increased competition from Fannie Mae, Ginnie Mae, FHA/VA, and new entrants may alter our product mix, lower our volumes, and reduce our revenues on new business.
+Increased competition from Fannie Mae and FHA/VA (with Ginnie Mae securitization), and new entrants may alter our product mix, lower our volumes, and reduce our revenues on new business.

-We also compete with other financial institutions that retain or securitize loans, such as commercial and investment banks, dealers, thrift institutions, and insurance companies.
+We also compete with other financial institutions that retain or securitize loans, such as commercial and investment banks, dealers, savings institutions, and insurance companies.
 In recent years, FHFA took a number of actions designed to encourage these other financial institutions to increase their activities in the mortgage market (e.g., increasing our guarantee fees in 2012), and could take additional actions in the future.
-Because of these actions and because our base management and guarantee fees do not vary based on LTV ratios or credit scores, there is a risk that financial institutions may retain loans with better credit characteristics rather than sell them to us, or otherwise seek to structure financial transactions that result in our loan purchases having a higher proportion of loans with lower credit scores and higher LTV ratios.
+There is a risk that financial institutions may retain loans with better credit characteristics rather than sell them to us, or otherwise seek to structure financial transactions that result in our loan purchases having a higher proportion of loans with lower credit scores and higher LTV ratios.
 While we compensate ourselves for higher levels of credit risk through charging upfront delivery fees, sellers' retention of loans with better credit characteristics could result in us having lower overall purchase volumes, revenues, and returns (as a result of us having loans with a more adverse credit risk profile).